-LAN PXE Boot Option ROM
+LAN PXE Boot Option ROM Allows you to select whether to en

 Allows you to select whether to enable the legacy option ROM for the LAN controller.
 (Default: Disabled) This item is configurable only when CSM Support is set to Always.